AFI (band): Crash Love, Burials and The Blood Album (2008–2017)

-Recent releases (2018–present)
+The Missing Man, Bodies and Silver Bleeds the Black Sun...
+(2018–present)

 On October 26, 2018, the band surprise-released a new single called "Get Dark" on Spotify and iTunes.
 This was followed by The Missing Man EP on December 7, featuring five new songs.

 On March 25, 2020, AFI was announced as a headliner for the Two Thousand Trees Festival on July 10 of the same year.
 Puget was interviewed by Kerrang! to promote the festival appearance and said that "hopefully at least a couple of songs" from the band's eleventh album would be released by then.
 On April 27, 2020, Puget said that the album was finished, but that its release date was being pushed back as a result of the COVID-19 pandemic.
 The next day, it was announced that the Two Thousand Trees Festival was being pushed back to 2021, also due to the pandemic.

 On January 15, 2021, the band released the tracks "Twisted Tongues" and "Escape from Los Angeles".
 On February 25, it was revealed that the album would be called Bodies, and be released on June 11.
 Along with the announcement, the band revealed two new songs as another joint single, "Looking Tragic / Begging for Trouble".
 On April 9, "Dulceria / Far Too Near" were released, followed by "Tied to a Tree" on May 25.

+On March 11, 2023, AFI played Sing the Sorrow in full for the first and last time at the Kia Forum on the album's 20th anniversary, supported by Jawbreaker, Chelsea Wolfe and Choir Boy.
+Following a tour supporting Green Day in March 2025, the band announced their twelfth studio album Silver Bleeds the Black Sun..., which was released in October 2025 via Run for Cover Records – marking their first release with the label.